A listing of current graduate students and their interests

 Multimedia / electroacoustic composition, audio-visual performance, Improvisation

-Akiko is a composer, a singer, a flutist, and a video artist who is a native of Yokohama, Japan.
-She is interested in crossing boundaries between traditionally written music, electronics, improvisation, and visual components.
-Now, she incorporates real-time elements into her multimedia works, and working on computer based interactive pieces.
-Storytelling, memories, nature, and food often take important role in Akiko's work, and she most often finds beauty in simplicity. http://akikohatakeyama.com
+Akiko is a composer, singer, and video artist who is a native of Yokohama, Japan.
+She is interested in crossing boundaries between traditionally written music, electronics, improvisation, computer based live interactivity, and visual components.
+Storytelling, memories, nature, and food often play an important role in Akiko's work, and she most often finds beauty in simplicity.
+Akiko obtained her B.A. in music from Mills College.
+She received her M.A. in Experimental Music/Composition at Wesleyan University.
+Since September 2011, Akiko has been engaged in PhD study in the MEME program at Brown University. http://akikohatakeyama.com

 Brian House— Rhythmanalysis, data sonification, acoustic ecology, sensor systems, feedback

-Brian is a bricoleur whose work traverses alternative geographies, experimental music, and a critical data practice.
-By constructing embodied, participatory systems, he seeks to negotiate between algorithms and the serendipity of everyday life.
-His work has been shown by MoMA (NYC), MOCA (LA), LACE, Eyebeam, Rhizome, Conflux Festival, the Beall Center, and Stockholm's Kulturhuset, among others, and has been featured in publications including WIRED, TIME, The New York Times, SPIN, Metropolis, and on Univision.
-He holds degrees in computer science and religion from Columbia University and design from Chalmers University (Sweden). http://brianhouse.net
+Brian is a media artist whose work traverses alternative geographies, experimental music, and a critical data practice.
+By constructing embodied, participatory systems, he seeks to negotiate between algorithms and the rhythms of everyday life.
+His work has been shown by MoMA (NYC), MOCA (LA), LACE, Ars Electronica, Eyebeam, Rhizome, Conflux Festival, ISEA, and Issue Project Room, among others, and has been featured in publications including WIRED, TIME, The New York Times, SPIN, Metropolis, and on Univision Sports.
+He holds a degree in computer science from Columbia University and one in art from Chalmers University (Sweden).
+In addition to his doctoral work at MEME, Brian is working toward a masters in Modern Culture and Media at Brown.

 Asha Tamirisa— sound, video, movement